 The Group has elected not to recognise right-of-use assets and lease liabilities for leases of low value assets and short term leases including IT equipment.
 The Group recognises the lease payments associated with these leases as an expense on a straight-line basis over the lease term.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021 ii) Group as a lessor
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023 i) Leases (continued)

+ii) Group as a lessor